nhsd-a2si/docs-uec-appts/_pages/overview/getting_started.md

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js"></script>

 ### Context
-The aim of this programme of work is to deliver a standard for direct appointment booking within the UEC landscape, to improve patient experience of service through connected care paths.
+The aim of this programme of work is to deliver a standard for direct bookings within the UEC landscape, to improve patient experience of services through connected care paths.
-The standard ensures suppliers build compatible systems to both provide appointment slots and consume the advertised availability by requesting appointments.
+The standard ensures suppliers build compatible systems to both provide slots for bookings and consume the advertised availability by requesting bookings.

 ### Functionality
 The functionality Suppliers adopt is that of Consumer and/or Provider.
-The functions for each are different aspects of the same workflow, namely, providing available slots and managing bookings within those slots.
+The operations for each are different aspects of the same workflow, namely, providing available slots and managing bookings within those slots.

 #### Provider
-As a Provider, a supplier will perform the following key functions:
+As a Provider, a supplier will perform the following:
 *	Offer Slots to Consumers
 *	Create Booking
 *	Cancel Booking
 *	Receive Referral

 #### Consumer
-As a Consumer, a supplier will perform the following key functions:
+As a Consumer, a supplier will perform the following:
 *	Service discovery (DoS)
 *	Endpoint discovery (SDS)
 *	Request Slots
 *	Request Booking
 *	Cancel Booking
-*	Within consultation
+**	Within consultation
-*	Outside consultation
+**	Outside consultation
 *	Send Referral